nmajor/emailgate/NOTES.md

 ### Todo Short
 - Error handling for the OrderForm (/checkout/confirm)
-- Need to redirect back to the /checkout page if cart or checkout info is missing when loading the /checkout/confirm page
-- ERROR: when entering my CC info and getting the year wrong, it wouldnt let me change and resubmit.
-Clicking submit again did nothing.
-Maybe has to do with the touch attribute of the fields.
 - Need to add validation to the shipping address for the order model.
 - Need to add a redirect after the checkout confirm and payment processing thing is done.
 - For the google account authentication make it so the token only lasts a day and then the user has to re-authenticate.
 I dont want to be storing super tokens in my database.